garden-rs/garden/README.md

 ### garden shell

-    garden shell <tree> [<garden>]
+    garden shell <tree-expression> [<tree>]

-Launch a shell inside the environment formed by the tree context.
+Launch a shell inside the environment formed by the tree expression.
-An optional garden can be specified to provide a garden context.
+An optional tree can be specified to specify which tree to chdir into.

 ## Variables